 Like the 2018 QLEDS, the Q60R supports FreeSync variable refresh rate(VRR) technology.
 When gaming at 1080p or 1440p, the VRR range is excellent and is effectively always tear-free.
 At 4k, the range is narrower, as the TV only supports up to 4k @ 60Hz.

-Note that the 43" and 49" models do not support FreeSync.
+Note that the 43" and 49" models don't support FreeSync.